Visit Santiago del Chile: Unique Things to Do on your Trip to Chile’s Capital!

 If you’d like to improve or practice your Spanish while in Santiago, there are various language exchanges in the area.
 Sit back and have a beer at The Shamrock Irish Pub on Wednesdays at 8pm while you learn the best Chilean Spanish expressions from native Santiaguinos.
 The price to participate is only $1,000CLP, and a raffle is held at the end of the night for one person to win a pitcher of beer on the house.

-Viewpoint of Santiago during sunset in Chile
+Epic viewpoint of Santiago during sunset in Chile with skyline bright lights and spectacular mountain views

 Try out your salsa skills